 - Saute tomato puree until the raw smell vanishes.

 - Add all the spice powders and salt.
-Saute until oil begins to separate.
+Saute until the mixture turns thick.

 - Add cooked rajma or kidney beans and pour rajma cooked water.(stock)